Childhood Soft Tissue Sarcoma Treatment (PDQ®)

 Because soft tissue sarcoma can be hard to diagnose, parents should ask to have the tissue sample checked by a pathologist who has experience in diagnosing soft tissue sarcoma.

 One or more of the following laboratory tests may be done to study the tissue samples:

 - Cytogenetic analysis: A laboratory test in which cells in a sample of tissue are viewed under a microscope to look for certain changes in the chromosomes.

-- Immunocytochemistry study: A laboratory test that uses different substances to stain (color) cells in a sample of tissue.
-This is used to tell the difference between the different types of soft tissue sarcoma.
+- Immunocytochemistry: A test that uses antibodies to check for certain antigens in a sample of cells.
+The antibody is usually linked to a radioactive substance or a dye that causes the cells to light up under a microscope.
+This type of test may be used to tell the difference between different types of soft tissue sarcoma.

 - Light and electron microscopy: A laboratory test in which cells in a sample of tissue are viewed under regular and high-powered microscopes to look for certain changes in the cells.